quickcore-srix/seamless-react/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `dist` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080] to view it in the browser.

 if webapp runs perfectly at local machine then,